tinted-theming/tinty/USAGE.md

 A shell completion generation via `tinty` doesn't include any dynamic values, meaning scheme names (such as `base16-ocean`) won't be completed typing `tinty apply base`.
-We've created a modified completion script files for this reason so it can also generate the scheme names.
+We've created modified completion script files for this reason so it can also generate the scheme names.
-Currently this is only supported for the bash completion file, but we plan to include the other shells too.
+Currently this is only supported for the `bash` completion file, but we plan to include the other shells too.
 You can find these completion files in [contrib/completion].